Martiless/quiz-time/README.md

 #### Balsamiq
 * Balsamiq was used to draw initial Wireframes for this project.

-#### Figma
-* Figma was used during the structure phase of this project.
-It was used to create a sitemap of the website.

 #### Am I Responsive
 * Am I Responsive was used to check that each page of the site was responsive.
 It was also used to create the mock-up image seen at the beginning of this document.